Robert M. Miller

-Robert M. Miller (born March 4, 1927) is an equine behaviorist and veterinarian, best recognized for his system of training newborn foals known as imprint training.
-Miller is also one of the early adopters and promoters of Natural horsemanship.
-His work is often referred to by natural horsemanship clinicians.
-He has served as a judge in the annual Road to the Horse competition, and also is a co-founder of the "Light Hands Horsemanship" concept and annual clinic.
+Robert M. Miller (March 4, 1927 – November 16, 2024) was an American equine behaviorist and veterinarian, best recognized for his system of training newborn foals known as imprint training.
+Miller is also one of the early adopters and promoters of relationship-based horsemanship.
+His work is often referred to by equine clinicians.
+He has served as a judge in the annual Road to the Horse competition, and also was a co-founder of the "Light Hands Horsemanship" concept and annual clinic.

 Early life

 Miller was born in New York on March 4, 1927, and raised in Tucson, Arizona.
 After serving in the infantry overseas in World War II, he attended and graduated from the veterinary school at Colorado State University in 1956.
 He established the Conejo Valley Veterinary Clinic in Thousand Oaks, California in 1959.
 Miller's experience with horses dates to his childhood and included work as a wrangler, trail guide, and rodeo hand.